 - Fair Employment Law Basics

-with disabilities, on-the-job harassment, dealing with a WFEL
+employing individuals with disabilities, on-the-job harassment, dealing with a WFEL complaint, and other

 - An Overview of Wisconsin's Labor Standards Laws

 Covers child labor work permit requirements, hours and time of day minors may work, interpretation of prohibited occupations

 and equipment.
 Also minimum wage rates for adults and minors, probationary periods, tipped employees, meal and lodging credits,

 payment of break and meal time, and record keeping.
 Also overtime and hours of work, including when time-and-a-half pay is